kirbydesign/designsystem/.github/CONTRIBUTING.md

 If you feel like you are "complaining" too much by creating several issues, don't!
 It is only helpful of you to split up your issues - you are saving time and easing organization.
-We think that is very nice of you.

 #### The good issue is self-contained
 <!-- - Self-contained